 Description of the technical and organisational measures implemented by the data importer(s) (including any relevant certifications) to ensure an appropriate level of security, taking into account the nature, scope, context and purpose of the processing, and the risks for the rights and freedoms of natural persons.

-Data importer shall implement and maintain appropriate technical and organisational measures designed to protect personal data in accordance with the Accredible DPA.
+Data importer shall implement and maintain appropriate technical and organisational measures designed to protect personal data in accordance with the Exhibit 1 of this Accredible DPA.

 Pursuant to Clause 10(b), data importer will provide data exporter assistance with data subject requests in accordance with the Accredible DPA.